Setting IIS and ASP.NET POST Request Size Limits

 Starting with Web Connection 6.0 the .NET Handler no longer checks the

 PostBufferSize that was used in previous versions.
-This value is now deferred in favor of the values above.
+This value is now deferred in favor of the IIS configuration values above in order to remove 'yet another setting' from the equation.

 The ISAPI module still has a